You are viewing Australian and NZ students' course information. Change to view international students' course information.

 The Postgraduate Diploma in Psychology provides an APAC-accredited fourth year of training.
 Graduates of this course are eligible for provisional registration as a psychologist with the Psychology Board of Australia.

-Further study of either two years of supervised work experience or the completion of an appropriate higher degree (e.g. Master or Doctorate in Clinical Psychology or Master of Psychology - Educational and Developmental) will allow graduates to be fully accredited and able to obtain registration from the Psychology Board of Australia.
+Further study of either two years of supervised work experience or the completion of an appropriate higher degree (e.g. Master of Clinical Psychology or Master of Psychology - Educational and Developmental) will allow graduates to be fully accredited and able to obtain registration from the Psychology Board of Australia.

 The course comprises eight units and can be completed in full-time or part-time study mode.

 Core units include PYB407 Research and Professional Development Seminar and one advanced research methods unit in quantitative or qualitative research such as PYB401 Advanced Research Methods, plus electives from advanced cognitive, organisational, counselling, developmental, and social theory.
 These units have three contact hours per week.

 The course also includes a research component which entails a group thesis.
 PYB450 Research Thesis is undertaken in modules throughout the program.
 Students complete an independent review of the literature and prepare an outline for a research proposal as the basis of a negotiated group project.
 For the project, students jointly collect and then independently analyse and write up the data.
 Contact hours for the research component are as required by the supervisor.

 - The degree must be accredited by the Australian Psychology Accreditation Council (APAC) as an entry point into an honours program; e.g. PY45 Bachelor of Behavioural Science (Psychology) at QUT

 - Applicants with APAC-accredited bachelor studies from an institution other than QUT must provide evidence of their eligibility to undertake an honours program at their home institution